aoyingxue/bts_raplineroom_blog/README.md

 ## About

-Rapline Room Blog was initiated on 2020/02/24.
+RaplineRoom Blog was initiated on 2020/02/24.
 The website is mainly for recording all the translation of news and album reviews posted by global media platforms.
+It's renamed to RecmRoom on January 24.

 Most of the news will be credited to the original website or YouTube video, unless it is lost.
 Credits to all those contributed.

 Domain is distributed by Google Domain and hosted by GitHub Repo.